-Crossing the chasm: From operator to strategist has been added to your bookmarks.
+Crossing the chasm: From operator to strategist has been saved

 Many CFOs start out as operators in the finance role and as stewards addressing controls and compliance—roles that often continue to dominate throughout their tenures.
 Here are some ways that CFOs can cross the chasm to a more strategic role.